kywoo26/cline/ENCODING_DEBUG.md

 When using Qwen models in Cline, Chinese text sometimes appears in responses unexpectedly.

-**Hypothesis**: When Cline reads files using `@mention`, the `chardet` library may misdetect file encoding (e.g., detecting Korean EUC-KR files as Chinese GB2312).
+**Hypothesis**: When Cline reads files, the `chardet` library may misdetect file encoding (e.g., detecting Korean EUC-KR files as Chinese GB2312).
 This causes garbled Chinese characters to be included in the model context, leading the model to respond in Chinese.

 ## Data Flow

+Encoding detection is triggered in **two scenarios**:

+### 1. User @mention (manual file reference)

 ```
 User input: "@/some_file.txt analyze this"